 To continue to provide this useful information, any man-made stream blockages either at the MBSS site or en route to the MBSS site, should have the height (to the nearest 0.1 m) and location (latitude and longitude in decimal degrees) recorded on the MBSS Spring Habitat Data Sheet.
 The type of blockages should also be recorded.
-Codes for blockage types are provided on page 43.
-Well known and obvious blockages such as dams on major rivers need not be recorded, but if there is any doubt about whether or not to record a blockage, recording the blockage is recommended.
+Codes for blockage types are provided in the back of the manual.
+Obvious blockages such as dams on major rivers need not be recorded, but if there is any doubt about whether or not to record a blockage, recording the blockage is recommended.

-3.5.11 Temperature Loggers
+5.11 Temperature Loggers

-Temperature loggers should be deployed at all MBSS sites and should be programmed to record temperatures from 1 June to at least 15 August.
+Temperature loggers should be deployed to measure water and air temperature at all MBSS sites.
+The loggers should be programmed to record temperatures from 1 June to at least 15 August.
 Each logger should be set to record the highest temperature during an interval not to exceed 20 minutes in duration (shorter durations can be achieved depending on the memory capacity of the logger).
 Temperature loggers should be deployed within the limits of the sample site, preferably along a bank.
 The serial number of the temperature logger deployed at each site should be recorded on the MBSS Spring Index Period Data Sheet along with a description of the location where the logger was deployed.
-Loggers should be secured to a well anchored tree root, gabion, or other stable structure.
+Water loggers should be secured to a well anchored tree root, gabion, or other stable structure.
 Care should be taken when selecting the deployment location to ensure that the temperature logger is not in an area with fast current and that it is placed at a depth to ensure that it will remain submerged until time of retrieval.
-When each temperature logger that was retrieved matches the serial number entered on the Spring Index Period Data Sheet is recommended.
+Temperature loggers deployed to record air temperature should be as close as possible to the location of the temperature logger deployed to record water temperature.
+The air logger should be at least 3 feet off the ground and no more than 20 meters from the wetted edge of the stream.
+The air logger can be affixed to a tree or other stable structure.
+When each temperature logger is retrieved, the time and date of retrieval should be recorded.
+Verifying that the serial number for the logger that was retrieved matches the serial number entered on the Spring Index Period Data Sheet is recommended.
 It is often useful (and recommended) to attach a flag or piece of tape to the logger with the site identification, date, and time of retrieval.

-3.5.12 Vernal Pools
+5.12 Vernal Pools